As Ebola stalks West Africa, medics fight mistrust, hostility

 “LIKE A DEATH SENTENCE”

-Effective treatment needs cooperation from local communities to allow screening and contact-tracing of suspected cases, and then their isolation in properly equipped treatment centers.
+Effective treatment needs cooperation from local communities to allow screening and contact-tracing of suspected cases, and then their isolation in properly equipped treatment centres.

-But Poncin said people in Gueckedou were now shunning the center there, where only 2 in 10 infected patients survived the disease.
+But Poncin said people in Gueckedou were now shunning the centre there, where only 2 in 10 infected patients survived the disease.

 “People see people arrive more or less OK and then they die there.
-So they start to mistrust the treatment center,” he said.
+So they start to mistrust the treatment centre,” he said.

 It was a similar story in Kenema in eastern Sierra Leone.
 “They think if you go to the hospital, you will die, like Ebola is a death sentence,” said Red Cross worker Augusta Boima.

-In contrast, at a treatment center in Telimele in north Guinea, where more trusting patients had come forward earlier, the recovery rate was higher, over 75 percent, Poncin said.
+In contrast, at a treatment centre in Telimele in north Guinea, where more trusting patients had come forward earlier, the recovery rate was higher, over 75 percent, Poncin said.

-At roads in and out of Kenema, a still bustling trading town, police and health authorities have set up checkpoints, questioning travelers and checking temperatures for fever.
+At roads in and out of Kenema, a still bustling trading town, police and health authorities have set up checkpoints, questioning travellers and checking temperatures for fever.

 “People say after they check you they will take you to the hospital and you will not come out again.
 So this is why so many people are afraid, why they will not come here,” a fish trader at the checkpoint, who asked not to be named, told Reuters.